Integrative Biology

 Advising

 Integrative Biology offers three types of undergraduate advising: staff advisers, faculty advisers, and peer advisers.
-The advising office, located in 3060 Valley Life Sciences Building, is part of Biosciences Divisional Services (BDS), providing support for the Department of Integrative Biology and the Department of Molecular and Cell Biology.
+The advising office, located in 3060 Valley Life Sciences Building, is part of Biosciences Divisional Services (BDS), providing support for the Department of Integrative Biology, the Department of Molecular and Cell Biology, and the Department of Neuroscience.

 BDS Student Services Mission Statement